 (2) Retaining walls, walings, anchors, struts and connections should be designed against progressive collapse to achieve the required level of robustness according to EN 1990 and prEN 1997-3 either by

-designing for a failing structural element, e.g. a failing anchor or strut in the accidental design situation (method 1) or by
+— designing for a failing structural element, e.g. a failing anchor or strut in the accidental design situation (method 1) or by

-over-designing of anchors, struts, walings and connections with a factor βov in the transient and persistent design situations (method 2).
+— over-designing of anchors, struts, walings and connections with a factor βov in the transient and persistent design situations (method 2).

 NOTE 1 The choice of method can be given in the National Annex.
 The value of βov = 1,25 for anchors and connections, unless the National Annex specifies a different value.